bongiozzo/musica_mustdie/output/band_tarantula.md

 # Tarantula

-Дискография
+## Дискография

-"Tarantula" 1987, Heavy Metal
+### "Tarantula" 1987, Heavy Metal

+1. Battle of Victory
+2. Sons of the Flame
+3. Cry for the Spider
+4. Adamastor (The Cape of Storms)
+5. Fear
+6. Prophets of Christendom
+7. Escape From Heaven
+8. The Court

-"Kingdom of Lusitania" 1990, Heavy Metal
+### "Kingdom of Lusitania" 1990, Heavy Metal

+1. Prelude to Find a Kingdom
+2. Highway to Glory
+3. Empire of Shadows
+4. The Lost Crown
+5. Earthquake (Lisbon 1755)
+6. Lusitania
+7. The Great Dragon
+8. End of the Rainbow
+9. The Saga of Sebastian, The King

-"Tarantula III" 1993, Heavy Metal
+### "Tarantula III" 1993, Heavy Metal

+1. Intro
+2. Looking for Heroes
+3. Making Destiny
+4. Falling World
+5. A Hard Day's Night (Beatles cover)
+6. Prelude to Find a Queen
+7. Queen of My Dream
+8. Power Tower
+9. Rock on Court
+10. Peter the Cruel
+11. To See the Light
+12. Smoke on the Water (Deep Purple cover)

-"Freedom's Call" 1995, Heavy Metal
+### "Freedom's Call" 1995, Heavy Metal

+1. Intro
+2. Burning Ground
+3. Freedom's Call
+4. King of No-Man's Land
+5. If You close your Eyes
+6. Big Liar
+7. Dreams of Conquest
+8. String Section
+9. Caught in a Revolution
+10. Leaving all the Past Behind
+11. The Warning Sign
+12. Last Seed of Hope
+13. I want you to want me (Cheap Trick cover)

-"Light Beyond the Dark" 1999, Heavy Metal
+### "Light Beyond the Dark" 1999, Heavy Metal

+1. Overseas
+2. Inner Force
+3. Face the Mirror
+4. Kingdom of Fire
+5. Life behind the Mask
+6. You can't hide from the Storm
+7. Not the End
+8. In Search of a Smile
+9. Running with the Wind
+10. Ascending to Eternity
+11. Giants of War
+12. V.R.
+13. Light beyond the Dark

-"Dream Maker" 2001, Heavy Metal
+### "Dream Maker" 2001, Heavy Metal

+1. Dream Maker
+2. You Can Always Touch The Sky
+3. Never Surrender
+4. Changes Coming
+5. Winds Of No Return
+6. And The Sun Will Rise Again
+7. Our Destiny
+8. Where Will You Run To?
+9. The Nature Of Sin
+10. A New Horizon
+11. To Feel The Light

-"Metalmorphosis" 2005, Heavy Metal
+### "Metalmorphosis" 2005, Heavy Metal

+Breaking The Barriers Of Time
+We Go With The Flow
+The Bleeding Land
+New Tomorrow
+Your Promised Land
+All In Your Eyes
+Sea Of Doubts
+Far Away From God
+Meant To Be Alone
+Never Be Forgotten
+Under Control

-"Spiral of Fear" 2010, Heavy Metal
+### "Spiral of Fear" 2010, Heavy Metal

+1. Dark Age
+2. Open Your Eyes
+3. Shadows
+4. Who You Really Are
+5. Among Us
+6. Spiral of Fear
+7. Blind Ambition
+8. Afterlife
+9. Vultures
+10. Hope

 ## Отношения с другими группами